 Medically Reviewed

-Naloxone Uses, Side Effects & Safety of Narcan for Opioid Overdose
+Naloxone Uses, Side Effects, and Safety of Narcan for Opioid Overdose

-Naloxone is an FDA-approved medication that is used to quickly counteract the effects of an opioid overdose.1,2 This medication is available in several formulations including those intended for administration as a nasal spray (Narcan, Kloxxado) or an injectable solution.1,3,4,5
+Naloxone is a medication approved by the U.S. Food and Drug Administration (FDA) that is used to quickly counteract the effects of an opioid overdose.1,2 This medication is available in several formulations, including those intended for administration as a nasal spray (Narcan, Kloxxado) or an injectable solution.1,3,4,5

 Opioid drugs bind to and activate opioid receptors throughout the body and brain.
 In doing so, they are able to alter pain perception but have additional effects, such as respiratory slowing, that may be severe in overdose situations.4 Naloxone is an opioid antagonist, meaning it binds to the same opioid receptors in the brain to displace and block the potentially lethal drug effects of any in the system, reversing the effects of an overdose very quickly.1,2,4,5 However, the overdose reversing effects of naloxone may only be active for 30-90 minutes, while some opioids can stay in your system for much longer.
 It is important to receive medical attention to ensure that overdose symptoms don’t return when the effects of naloxone wear off.1,2,4,5,6,7

 Naloxone was first developed in the early 1960s and approved by the FDA in 1971 as an injection to reverse opioid overdoses.7,8 It has been in use by medical professionals for more than 50 years in hospitals and by emergency medical services.4,7,8 More recently, various forms of naloxone have been made more widely available to the public.9 Narcan nasal spray was FDA-approved in 2015, with a generic version approved in 2019.
-A higher dose of naloxone known as Kloxxado was approved in 2021.9
+Kloxxado, a higher dose of naloxone, was approved in 2021.9

 Uses of Naloxone